DMcAdams/Event-Sim/readme.md

     char *string

-    Description: Takes a string and outputs it to the console and writes it to a log text file.
+    Description: Takes a string and outputs it to the console and appends it to a log text file.

   output_config()